Threatened Species

 How do some frogs ‘rebound’ after disease while others perish?

-A new University of Melbourne-led study shows how some frog species survive infectious disease epidemics, and how this knowledge can direct wildlife management.
+A new study shows how some species survive infectious disease epidemics, and how we can use this knowledge to assist and direct wildlife management

 The grasshopper that was lost, then found, is now endangered